hydrosquall/freezeframe-lite.js/README.md

 ## TODO

-- Add bundler
-- Add license
-- Publish to NPM
 - If this ends up being a project I update, use `np` or `auto` for versioning
   - https://zellwk.com/blog/publish-to-npm/
   - https://www.learnstorybook.com/design-systems-for-developers/react/en/distribute/
-- Would like use use pika-pack, but it doesn't work because of CSS modules.
-Stick to webpack for now.
+- Would like to use pika-pack, but it doesn't work because of CSS modules.
   - https://spectrum.chat/pika/general/importing-css-images~1702ebb9-85b5-4f47-8806-ad0480ee752c